DigitalCommons/mykomap-monolith/docs/deployment.md

 ### Environment variables for deployment

-The `$DEPLOY_ENV` file defines some *actual* environment variables which the deployment process will use.
+The `$DEPLOY_ENV` file defines some _actual_ environment variables which the deployment process will use.
 What those are set to will depend on your situation, so this is just a guide.

-An example of the contents of a `$DEPLOY_ENV` file, but with secret values redacted:
+Here is an example of how the `$DEPLOY_ENV` file may be created as the application user, but with secret values redacted:

+    cat > $DEPLOY_ENV <<EOF
     export USERDIR=/home/$USER
+    export GIT_WORKING=/home/$USER/gitworking/mykomap-monolith
+    export DEPLOY_DEST=/home/$USER/deploy
+    export DATA_DIR=/home/$USER/deploy/data
+    export WWW_ROOT=/var/www/vhosts/maps.coop/www
+    export APP_ROOT=/var/www/vhosts/maps.coop/www/cwm
-    export DEPLOY_DEST=$USERDIR/deploy
+    export VHOST_CONF=/var/www/vhosts/maps.coop/custom.conf
     export PROXY_PORT=1$UID
     export PROXY_PATH=/api
     export DBUS_SESSION_BUS_ADDRESS=unix:path=/run/user/$UID/bus
     export FE_GLITCHTIP_KEY=*REDACTED*
     export BE_GLITCHTIP_KEY=*REDACTED*
     export MAPTILER_API_KEY=*REDACTED*
+    EOF

+This will hardcode the variables in the file according to the app `$USER` and `$UID`, which should already be set by your shell by default.
+The hardcoding is necessary for Step 3, when we load these environment variables as a different user.

-*Note: paths here should be absolute - relative paths will not work in general.*
+_Note: paths here should be absolute - relative paths will not work in general._

-*Note: the environment variables `USER` and `UID` should already be set by your shell by default.  `DBUS_SESSION_BUS_ADDRESS` should also be set in principle be if you are logged in as that user - but in practise is not.
-This is needed for the deploy script to run `systemctl` in user-mode.*
+_Note: `DBUS_SESSION_BUS_ADDRESS` should be set in principle be if you are logged in as that user - but in practise is not.
+This is needed for the deploy script to run `systemctl` in user-mode._

-*Note: These variables don't strictly have to be defined in a file, it's just convenient for this illustration.
+_Note: These variables don't strictly have to be defined in a file, it's just convenient for this illustration.
 You could supply them via other mechanisms.*